 And if you do, don’t worry.
 We also offer pregnancy abdominal supports for SI joint pain.
 These belts have the added benefit of supporting the weight of your growing belly.

 If you do find yourself going the surgical route for repairing problems with your sacral spine, you might also find this to be a great post-surgery brace for an extra layer of support and stability as you go through rehabilitation and get back to day-to-day life.

-And after surgery, you will especially appreciate its smooth pulley system and simple Velcro closures.
+And after surgery, you will especially appreciate its smooth pulley system and simple fasteners.
 But don’t take our word for it, check out the reviews of happy customers.

 What conditions / injuries does this SI joint stabilizer treat?
 It can help with many injuries to the lower back, including (but not limited to) a bruised, inflamed or broken tailbone, sacroiliac joint dysfunction, sciatica, symphysis pubis dysfunction (SPD), spinal compression fractures, arthritis of the lumbar spine and other conditions that might make the low back or pelvis unstable or painful.

 How does it work?
 The belt supports the lower back, and its patented pulley system allows you to compress the abdomen, which creates intracavitary pressure that transfers stress away from the spine.
 This also stabilizes the lower-back, which is great for conditions like SPD and SI joint pain where too much movement creates alignment issues and pain.
 The belt also comes with two moveable and removable pads that apply targeted compression to particularly sore areas, which can boost blood flow and speed healing.